Bottom bracket: Cartridge bearing

 Many modern bicycles use what is called a "cartridge" bottom bracket instead.
+"Cartridge" here refers to the bottom bracket unit being a pre-mounted assembly containing the spindle (or axle) as well as its bearings, as opposed to them being separate parts which must be mounted separately.
+Cartridge hence refers to the functional assembly unit, and does not indicate what type of bearings the cartridge utilizes.
+Either loose ball bearings (adjustable cup and cones), sealed bearings or other types of bearings may be used in a cartridge assembly.
+Independent of the type of bearing used, the cartridge often has some sealing to protect the assembly from the environment.

-Sealed cartridge bottom brackets are normally two pieces, a unit holding the spindle and bearings that screws into the bottom bracket shell from the drive side and a screw-in support cup (often made of light alloy or plastic) that supports the spindle and bearing assembly on the non-drive side.
-Other designs are three piece, the spindle is separate, but the bearing cups incorporate cheaply replaceable standard cartridge bearing units.
+Sealed cartridge bottom brackets are normally two pieces, a unit holding the spindle and bearings that screws into the bottom bracket from the drive side and a screw-in support cup (often made of light alloy or plastic) that supports the spindle and bearing assembly on the non-drive side.
+Other designs are three piece, the spindle is separate, but the bearing cups incorporate cheaply replaceable pairs of standard industrial sealed bearings.
 Either arrangement makes servicing the bottom bracket a simple matter of removing the old cartridge from the bottom bracket shell, and installing a new one in its place.
 Cartridge bottom brackets generally have seals to prevent the ingress of water and dirt.
-The early Shimano LP bottom brackets from the 1990s had the support cup on the drive side and used loose bearings inside; they could be dismantled and serviced much like cup and cone bearings.
+The early Shimano LP bottom brackets from the 1990s had the support cup on the drive side and used loose bearings inside; they could be dismantled and serviced much like adjustable cup and cone bearings.

 In general use, the term 'three piece' refers to the former design, with sealed bottom brackets being seen as the 'standard'.
 Designs utilizing separate bearings are usually found on low end bikes, due to the low cost.

 One-piece (Ashtabula)

 With a one-piece (also called Ashtabula) crank and bottom bracket, the spindle and crank arms are a single piece.
-The bottom bracket shell is large to accommodate removal of this S-shaped crank.
-Bearing cups are pressed into the bottom bracket shell.
-The crank holds the cones, facing in; adjustment is made via the left-threaded non-drive side cone.
+The bottom bracket is large to accommodate removal of this S-shaped crank.
+Bearing cups are pressed into the bottom bracket.
+The crank holds the cones facing in; adjustment is made via the left-threaded non-drive side cone.

 One-piece cranks are easily maintained and reliable, but heavy.
 They are found on BMX bikes as well as children's bicycles and low-end road and mountain bikes.
 They fit only frames with American sized (also known as "Pro size") bottom brackets.

 The bearings are normally open to the elements and easily contaminated, although this rarely causes failure.
 Ball retainers (caged bearings) are used to facilitate assembly and to reduce the number of balls required.